mvincent7891/interview_questions/README.md

 - You'll find your new test file in the `./test` folder.
 Just uncomment the body and you're ready to write tests!

 ### Problem Sources
-- Problems in `ch##.js` files are sourced from Elements of Programming Interviews
+- Problems in `ch_.js` files are sourced from Elements of Programming Interviews
-- Problems in `chA#.js` files are sourced from Introduction to Algorithms (Cormen)
+- Problems in `chA_.js` files are sourced from Introduction to Algorithms (Cormen)
+- Problems in `cci_.js` files are sourced from Cracking the Coding Interview